rust-lang/reference/src/procedural-macros.md

 you'll see that the `#[my_attribute(hello)]` attribute is fed through to the macro for processing.

-Attributes are often used to customize the behavior of derive macros, such as the `#[serde]` attribute for the `serde` crate.
+Attributes are often used to customize the behavior of derive macros.

 ### Attribute macros

-The third and final form of procedural macros is the attribute macro.
 Attribute macros allow you to define a new `#[attr]`-style attribute which can be attached to items and generate wrappers and such.
-These macros are defined like:
+These macros are defined
+like:

 ```rust,ignore
 #[proc_macro_attribute]